Oath of a Freeman

 The “Oath of a Freeman” was a loyalty pledge required of all new members of the Massachusetts Bay Colony in the 1630s.
 Printed as a broadside by Stephen Daye in 1639, it is the first document from a printing press known to have been produced in the present day United States.
-No copies are known to exist, but the text is known from a handwritten copy and two books, New-England’s Jonas Cast Up at London (1647) and Massachusetts’s General Lawes and Libertyes (1648).
+No copies are known to exist, but the text is known from a handwritten copy and two books, New-England’s Jonas Cast Up at London (1647) and Massachusetts's General Lawes and Libertyes (1648).

 A supposed original printing of the document surfaced in 1985, but it was later revealed to be the work of forger Mark Hofmann.

 Original printing

 The “Oath” was a vow of obedience to the company's government and a promise not to conspire against it.
 Previous examples of oaths in England pledged loyalty to the Crown.
 The absence of references to the King made the “Oath” a uniquely American document.
 The earliest known version of the “Oath” was handwritten by Massachusetts Bay Governor John Winthrop in 1631.
 Governor Winthrop stated in his diary that the “Oath” was the “first thing” printed by Stephen Daye in 1638 or 1639.
-Stephen Daye was an English locksmith who sailed to Boston in 1638 with a Puritan cleric Joss Glover, who had brought a printing press on board the ship to install in Cambridge, Mass, for the use of the new college there, later named Harvard.
+Stephen Daye was an English locksmith who sailed to Boston in 1638 with a Puritan cleric Joss Glover, who had brought a printing press on board the ship to install in Cambridge, Massachusetts, for the use of the new college there, later named Harvard.
 After the cleric died at sea, his wife Elizabeth Glover set up the press, likely with Daye and his son Mathew operating it.
 Before 1638, all printed materials in America were produced in England and shipped across the Atlantic.
 The earliest known American imprint that had been found prior to 1685 was the Bay Psalm Book, which Daye printed in 1640.
 Daye's printing of the “Oath” had not been reported as seen since 1647, and according to historian Lawrence C. Wroth, “the probability that one will some day be found has never ceased to excite the New England collector.”